lowrycode/table-tennis-league/README.md

 ## Planning and Code Review

 **ChatGPT** was used to speed up the planning aspects of the project.
 It was used cautiously, with all information verified from additional sources.
-Any generated content that was used was manually edited later to make it suitable for the exact use case.
+Any generated content was manually edited later to make it suitable for the exact use case.

 Examples of how ChatGPT was used during planning include:
 - Researching the pros and cons for different Django approaches (e.g. custom user model vs related ClubAdmin model)